vstharani8/gitlab/README.md

 * Setup the volume location for the Data and Logs

   1. Create the directory where you want to store the data for the GitLab.
-  2. Configure a new environment variable $GITLAB_HOME pointint to the directory
+  2. Configure a new environment variable $GITLAB_HOME pointing to the directory
       ```
       export GITLAB_HOME=/opt/gitlab
       ```